 On 26 May 1841, a vessel arrived in Malta from Alexandria with plague on board among the sailors and pilgrims.
 The whole crew, the guardians and the two boatmen who had communicated with the pilgrims were segregated and every precaution was taken to prevent the spread of the contagion.
 The plague was confined to the lazaretto.
 There were ten cases of plague among the crew.
 One of the Maltese boatmen who had communicated with the vessel on the 28 May developed a carbuncle and a bubo on 6 June and died on 10 June.

-20 Aug Baptism of Alfred Horatius Hughes born on 19 August 1841, son of Barrack Sgt Timothy Hughes and his wife Emma.
+20 Aug Private baptism of Alfred Horatius Hughes born 19 August 1841, son of Emma and Barrack Sgt Timothy Hughes.
 He was publicly received into the church on 8 September.

 A drought which started in Oct 1840 continued throughout Mar 1841.
 There were a few partial showers only.
 The small amount of water which fell in April was insufficient to fill the cisterns.
 As the tanks on both sides of the harbour were empty, the troops and the inhabitants were supplied with water from the navy floating tanks.